Outline

 Uses of Transformation

-• Translation can be used for positioning objects in a scene - setting up a static scene.
+• Translation can be used for positioning objects in a scene: for example, setting up a scene.

-• Scale can be used to create boxes of many different sizes: useful for fast geometry generation from a basic box(1,1,1);
+• Scale can be used to create objects of many different sizes

 • Rotation can be used for orientating objects in a scene